-The Compensation Committee set financial performance ranges for fiscal 2016 that were well above fiscal 2015 ranges This strong performance resulted in performance factors that ranged from 141% to 165% across the four measures.
-The weighted average of the four financial performance factors was 152%.
+The Compensation Committee set financial performance ranges for fiscal 2017 that reflected increases over prior years while taking into account the exceptional performance in prior years.
+This performance resulted in performance factors that ranged from 78% to 155% across the four measures, and the weighted average of the four financial performance factors was 100%.